 On December 15, 2020, the same coalition of environmental groups amended their complaint against the MLRB seeking a partial appeal of the October 21, 2020 decision requesting termination of the Topaz Mine permit.
 The Company has joined with the MLRB in defense of their July 22, 2020 and October 21, 2020 decisions.
 On May 5, 2021, the Plaintiff in the Topaz Appeal filed an opening brief with the Denver District Court seeking to overturn the July 22, 2020 and October 21, 2020 MLRB permit hearing decisions on the Topaz Mine permit.
 The MLRB and the Company were to respond with an answer brief within 35 days on or before June 9, 2021, but instead sought a settlement.
 The judicial review process was delayed as extensions were put in place until August 20, 2021.
 A settlement was not reached and the MLRB and the Company submitted answer briefs on August 20, 2021.
 The Plaintiff submitted a reply brief on September 10, 2021.
 On March 1, 2022, the Denver District Court reversed the MLRB's orders regarding the Topaz Mine and remanded the case back to MLRB for further proceedings consistent with its order.
-The Company and the MRLB have until April 19, 2022 to appeal the Denver District Court's ruling.
-The Company is also working toward the completion of an updated Topaz mine Plan of Operations which is a separate federal requirement of the BLM for the conduct of mining activities on federal land.
+The Company and the MRLB had until April 19, 2022 to appeal the Denver District Court's ruling.
+Neither the Company nor the MLRB appealed the Denver District Court ruling.
+Subsequently on March 20, 2023, the MLRB issued a board order for the Company to commence final reclamation, which upon completion will terminate mining operations at the Topaz Mine.
+Reclamation is to commence immediately at the Topaz Mine and is to be completed within five years by March 2028.
+The Company is currently working toward the completion of an updated Topaz Mine Plan of Operations which is a separate federal requirement of the BLM for the conduct of mining activities on the federal land at the Topaz Mine and needed to re-permit the Topaz Mine with Colorado's DRMS.